 What is an Independent Living Center?

-An Independent Living Center (ILC) serves people of all ages with any kind of disability.
-ILCs are designed and operated by people with disabilities in response to local needs.
+An Independent Living Center serves people with any kind of disability in a local community who can benefit from services.
+Independent Living Centers are designed and operated by a majority of people with disabilities.

 Independent Living is a way of thinking about people with disabilities.
 It says that people with disabilities know best how to take care of themselves.
 They are able to make important decisions that affect their lives, have relationships with whom they choose and have access to all the benefits of society that non-disabled people do.
 Independent Living means that people with disabilities have the right to live as independently as they choose.
 If a person with a disability wants to ask for help, they can.
 But the kind of help they ask for and who they ask is up to them.
 This way of thinking is often described as "self-determination".